-Tortoise and freshwater turtle species diversity in the Southeast Asia Region is one of the greatest in the world with over 90 species, over 25% of all known tortoise and freshwater turtle species, occurring in the region.
-Yet despite this high diversity and the importance of the Southeast Asia region for tortoise and freshwater turtles many of these species are amongst the most endangered in the world.
-A 2011 review of global tortoise and freshwater turtle species placed 17 Asian species in the top 25 most endangered globally and 25 within the top 40.
+Tortoise and freshwater turtle species diversity in the Southeast Asia Region is one of the greatest in the world with over 90 species accounting for over 25% of all known tortoise and freshwater turtle species.
+Yet despite this high diversity and the importance of the Southeast Asia region for tortoise and freshwater turtles, many of these species are among the most endangered in the world.
+A 2011 review of global tortoise and freshwater turtle species from The International Union for Conservation of Nature (IUCN) placed 17 Asian species in the top 25 most endangered globally.

-Vietnam is home to 25 species of tortoise and freshwater turtles including two endemic species, the Southern Vietnamese Box Turtle (Cuora picturata) and the Vietnamese Pond Turtle (Mauremys annamensis).
-Both of these species are considered critically endangered with populations on the decline.
-The Vietnamese Pond Turtle is extremely scarce and only found in the central region of Vietnam, the Southern Vietnamese Box Turtle is found in Southern provinces surrounding Phú Yên and Khánh Hòa provinces.
+Viet Nam is home to 25 species of tortoise and freshwater turtles including two endemic species, the Southern Vietnamese Box Turtle (Cuora picturata) and the Vietnamese Pond Turtle (Mauremys annamensis) with populations on the decline.
+The Vietnamese Pond Turtle is extremely scarce and only found in the central region of Viet Nam, the Southern Vietnamese Box Turtle is found in Southern provinces surrounding Phu Yen and Khanh Hoa provinces.

 Turtle Conservation Coalition [Rhodin, A.G.J., Walde, A.D., Horne, B.D., van Dijk, P.P., Blanck, T., and Hudson, R. (Eds.)].
 2011.
 Turtles in Trouble: The World’s 25+ Most Endangered Tortoises and Freshwater Turtles—2011.
 Lunenburg, MA: IUCN/SSC Tortoise and Freshwater Turtle Specialist Group, Turtle Conservation Fund, Turtle Survival Alliance, Turtle Conservancy, Chelonian Research Foundation, Conservation International, Wildlife Conservation Society, and San Diego Zoo Global, 54 pp.